The drawings module turns a Scene's 3D content into a

 Pass hideHidden: true to drop edges occluded by other source meshes

 along the projection direction.
-Pass an HLEOptions object to
+Pass an HLEOptions to

 tune resolution, per-edge sample count, and depth bias.